 A hard hike requires some hiking experience and a reasonable level of fitness, as some sections of the trail can be quite steep and uneven.
 Suggested hard hikes:

 A trek is generally physically demanding, therefore you should be an experienced bushwalker with good navigational skills.
 Treks often require several days to complete and pass through remote areas where the trail is unmarked.
-Prior to commencing a trek, bushwalkers must discuss their route with a ranger and fill in a trip intentions form (184kb pdf).
+Prior to commencing a trek, bushwalkers must discuss their route with a ranger and fill in a trip intentions form.
+Check the Important Information section on individual park pages for details.

 South Australia also boasts one of the world's great long distance walking trails.
 The Heysen Trail encourages walkers to discover the state's changing landscapes, from the rugged coastline of the Fleurieu Peninsula to the dramatic landscapes of the Flinders Ranges.
 The entire trail is 1,200 km in length and passes through national parks, state forests and acclaimed tourist destinations.